What you see: White cauliflower with some random purple patches in the branches and stem

 “Breeders select against it, but it always seems to be a little bit there,” he said.

 Some plants produce anthocyanins in certain areas if conditions are right.
 In this dissertation, Li Wei Chiu writes that high light exposure, nutrient deficiency, wounds and low temperatures have all been shown to trigger anthocyanin production.
-Indeed, Johnny’s Selected Seeds alerts buyers that all cauliflower, but especially a variety called Snow Crown, can develop purpling on the head undersides if fertility or moisture aren’t right.
+Indeed, Johnny’s Selected Seeds alerts buyers that all cauliflower, especially a variety called Snow Crown, can develop purpling on the head undersides if fertilization or moisture aren’t right.
 According to the Farmers Almanac, cauliflower can turn purple or pink if exposed to too much sunlight, weather fluctuations or poor soil fertility.
 Even age can play a role, the Almanac folks say.

 However, getting cauliflower to turn pretty colors isn’t as simple as exposing it to lots of light or fluctuating temperatures, or messing with its water intake.
 Generally, excess light will cause cauliflower to yellow, or take on a creamy or off-white cast, something growers avoid by making sure the leaves wrap around the head in the field.
-Myers said that he’s also seen purpling on the stems and branches of cauliflower that hadn’t endured any environmental stress, and that, when purpling is found on the inner branches, which would have been shaded, sunlight alone is an unlikely culprit.
+Myers said he’s also seen purpling on the stems and branches of cauliflower that hadn’t endured any environmental stress, and that, when purpling is found on the inner branches, which would have been shaded, sunlight alone is an unlikely culprit.
 At the heart of the unexpected purple on Ros’s cutting board was probably a genetic predisposition to purpling.